asokraju/nanoGPT_/jobs/readme.md

 By following this guide, you can deploy a GPU-accelerated training job on Kubernetes that:

 - Utilizes multiple GPUs for intensive computations.
-- Ensures data persistence through the use of PersistentVolumes and periodic checkpointing.
+- Ensures data persistence by syncing outputs and checkpoints directly with S3.
 - Incorporates health checks for robust monitoring and automatic recovery.
 - Leverages Kubernetes features like Jobs, ConfigMaps, and Probes for efficient orchestration.